What happens to the perimeter of triangle ABC as the two smaller

 construct touching circles centred at the vertices of any polygon?

-This problem encourages students to think about the properties of numbers.
-It could be used to consolidate work on linear sequences.
-The interactivity encourages learners to begin the problem experimentally before working more theoretically as they engage with the main ideas.
+This problem encourages students to think about the properties of numbers, including divisibility and remainders.
+It may help students gain a deeper understanding of linear sequences (and perhaps quadratic sequences if they explore Level 2 and 3).
+The interactivity encourages students to begin the problem experimentally before working more theoretically as they engage with the main

 What is true about any pair of rules where it is not possible to light up both lights?